inREZy/GDPathsRipper/README.md

 # GDPathsRipper
-A little program that replaces server addresses for Geometry Dash.
+A little program that replaces server addresses for Geometry Dash PC & Android.